Rates for Translations

 But one topic for which I know terminology, idioms, slang, and quirks is knitting.

 I first started translating patterns with a Facebook group Knit-Along to be helpful to non-Finnish speaking participants.
 Did you know that Google Translate doesn’t always know whether “calf” refers to the back of your leg or a baby cow?
-I’ve now worked with those KALs for almost four years.
-I’ve also helped a few other designers with translations, some of whom have become regular clients.
+I’ve now worked with those KALs for almost five years.
+I also have a couple of regular clients for whom I translate patterns.

 In the “regular” translating world, translation is often billed by the word.
 This doesn’t work as well for patterns because there are often a lot of numbers that don’t get translated, and in some cases the same instruction is repeated in multiple places and only needs to be translated once and then copied and pasted to the right place.
 Because of this, I have decided to use by-the-hour pricing for pattern translations.